Microb-vn/pyEasyMountFolders/README.md

 # EasyMountFolders
 Linux/Python script to automatically mount SMB/CIFS shared folders when connected to specific network

+*Disclaimer: the script stores login credentails in the user's personal folders, with the securiy set so that only the user can access the stored credentials.
+Mind you that anyone with root access (sudo) can change the file's securiy attributes and with that can get access to the stored credentials!
+If you find this to big a risc, do not use the script!*

 # Prerequisites
 to be able to use this script, you need to:

-- have **superuser (sudo) access** to your machine.\
+- have **superuser (sudo) access** to run mount and umount commands on your machine.\
-If you or your system admin has objections to that, the sudo rights can b narrowed down to only allow to run *sudo mount* commands.
+You may need to ask your system system admin to configure that for you.
+He/She can go [here](#configure-minimal-sudo-access-to-be-able-to-run-the-script) to find out how to do that.
-- make sure you've **installed Python v3**.\
+- make sure that **Python v3 is installed**.\
 The script assumes that your python executable is here: /usr/bin/python3\
 When you or your distribution uses another folder to install python, you may need to update that file location in the main script.
 - verify with your network administrator(s) that you have a network account with sufficient access (readonly or Read-Write) to all network shares on the hosts that you will be accessing.

-*Disclaimer: the script stores login credentails in the user's personal folders, with the securiy set so that only the user can access the stored credentials.
-Mind you that anyone with root access (sudo) can change the file's securiy attributes and with that can get access to the stored credentials!
-If you find this to big a risc, do not use the script!*

 # How to install

-- **copy the** contents of this **repository** to your local disk drive - preferably into your personal folder\
+- **copy the** contents of this **repository** to your local disk drive - preferably into your personal folder.\
-*It is highly recommended to use your personal folder to prevent file and folder access issues.*
+*To prevent file and folder access issues, It is highly recommended to use your personal folder to prevent file and folder access issues.*
 - make sure the **main script** (file \<your copy location\>/.py/EasyMountFolders.py) **is marked as exectuable**.
 If you'r not sure, execute the following command:

 ```bash
 chmod +x \<your copy location\>/.py/EasyMountFolders.py
 ```
 - **Update the configuration file** *folders.default.json* to configure *your* drive mappings.\
-See the Configuration section on how to do that.
+See the [Configuration section](#configure-your-mapped-drives) on how to do that.
 - **Run the script once** and see if the script works for you.\
-You will be prompted for UserID('s) and password(s) that need to be used to create the mappings.
-Also, when the script is run as normal user (no *sudo* is used), you will be prompted for your sudo password.
+You will be prompted for UserID('s) and Password(s) that need to be used to create the mappings.
+Also, when the script is run as normal user (no *sudo* is used to launch the script), you will be prompted for your sudo password.
 - When satisfied, **configure the script to run at user-login**.\
-See the Configuration section on how to do that.
+See the [Configuration, Startup section](#configure-the-script-to-execute-at-startup) on how to do that.

 # Configuration